karpathy/convnetjs/Readme.md

 - `ReluLayer`: creates the ReLU (Rectified Linear Unit) activation function.
 You don't have to add this explicitly, simply use activation:'relu' in a layer def to follow that layer with ReLU.
 - `SigmoidLayer`: can be used as nonlinearity instead of ReluLayer, computes the sigmoid function x->1/(1+e^(-x)) You don't have to add this explicitly, simply use activation:'sigmoid' in a layer def to follow that layer with the Sigmoid.
+- `MaxoutLayer`: Computes max(x) where x is a group of elements in the input.
+By default, the group size is 2 but this can be changed by passing in a different group_size.
+Note that the size of the input should divide exactly into group_size.
+If you are using a convnet, the depth should divide nicely into group_size.
+If you're using a regular neural net, make sure the number of neurons in the layer before maxout has a multiple of group_size elements.
+MaxOut enjoys some nice properties computationally because it is linear (like ReLU) so it trains fast, but it isn't as unstable: for example, you don't run the danger of having ReLU units "die" if your learning rate is slightly too high.
+That's comforting.

 ###Objective layers